-Considering the fact that Intel is having considerable issues introducing 10nm Cannon Lake chips, AMD has swooped in and upstaged its rival before it even has a chance to launch Lakefield or Ice Lake, while also introducing some for the most impressive consumer processors yet.
-We can’t wait for Ryzen 3rd Generation.
+Intel is having considerable issues with introducing 10nm Cannon Lake chips, and even its next HEDT lineup will likely stay on 14nm, so AMD has swooped in and upstaged its rival before Ice Lake or Lakefield had a chance to launch.
+We can’t wait for the impressive consumer processors that will inevitably stem from Ryzen 3rd Generation.

 Cut to the chase